Skip to main content

 A 3-byte value that identifies the specific key and describes

-the structure of the contained values.
+the semantics of any contained values.
+It SHOULD be unique

 The range of valid values is 1 - 16777215 (2^24-1).